 “No man can serve two masters.”

 In this context, the man is Google and the masters are your website pages.
 Indexing your test or staged site means Google will crawl your test site and it will register as duplicate content.
+Why is that a bad thing?
 Google punishes web pages with duplicate content.
-Your hard work will get no SEO value.
+And that means your hard work will get no SEO value.
+How frustrating would that be?

 This is an easy mistake to make.
 Fortunately, it’s even easier to prevent.
 Your content management system (CMS) should have a box to check to make sure Google doesn’t index that page.
 Don't overlook this step.